Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/function-node.md

 1. Click the **Copy** icon if you want to copy the code.
 2. Click the **Run** button to test the script.
 Once the script is resolved successfully, you will be able to see the results in the **Log** section of the **Edit Script** page.

-    For example to read input variable “email_content”, use below notation:
+    For example, to read input variable “email_content”, use below notation:
     ~~~
     context.<variable-name> = context.steps.<startNode-Name>.<inputVariable-name>
     ~~~